Cartheur-Voice/voice-emotion-detector/README.md

 ### Installation

-1. Clone the repository:
+1. Clone the repository
    ```
    git clone https://github.com/Cartheur-Voice/voice-emotion-detector.git
    cd Composition
    ```

-2. Restore the dependencies:
+2. Restore the dependencies
    ```
    dotnet restore
    ```

 ### Running the code

-To run the console application, navigate to the `App` directory and execute the following command:
+To run the console application, navigate to the `App` directory and execute the following command

 ```
 dotnet run